Slices of the Takagi function: Introduction

 The Takagi function is an example of a self-affine set.
 For many sets in this class, the Hausdorff dimensions of slices are closely connected to the Assouad dimensions of the sets; see Section \ref{sec:preliminaries} for the relevant definitions.
 This was first observed by Mackay \cite{Mackay2011}, who expressed the Assouad dimensions of a special class of self-affine sets called Bedford-McMullen carpets in terms of the dimensions of their projections on the $x$-axis and the dimensions of their slices in the direction of the $y$-axis.
 Algom \cite{Algom} showed that the Minkowski dimension of any slice, which is not in the direction of the coordinate axes, of certain Bedford-McMullen carpets $X$, is bounded above by $\max\{0,\dima(X)-1\}$.
 Here $\dima(X)$ denotes the Assouad dimension of $X$ and is always bounded from below by the Hausdorff dimension.
 Recently, B\'ar\'any, K\"aenm\"aki, and Yu \cite[Theorem 1.3]{BaranyKaenmakiYu2021-preprint} showed that a similar phenomenon is also present for certain totally disconnected self-affine sets.
 In fact, in the class of self-affine sets they consider, the upper bound $\max\{0,\dima(X) - 1\}$ is achieved and there are examples of self-affine sets in this class for which $\dimh(X) < \dima(X)$.
 However, since the Takagi function is connected, the results in \cite{BaranyKaenmakiYu2021-preprint} do not apply.

 Utilizing the self-affinity of the Takagi function, B\'ar\'any, Hochman, and Rapaport \cite[Corollary 7.6]{BaranyHochmanRapaport2019} proved that

 see also Ledrappier \cite{Ledrappier1992}.
 The Assouad dimension of the Takagi function was studied by Yu \cite{Yu2020} in some special cases.
-He showed that there exist parameters for which the Assouad dimension is strictly larger than the Hausdorff dimension and in the online version of the paper, he also conjectured that $\dima(T_\lambda)=2$ for all $\tfrac12 < \lambda < 1$.
+He showed that, if $2$ in the definition of the Takagi function \eqref{eq:takagi-def} is replaced by an integer greater than $3$, there exist parameters for which the Assouad dimension is strictly larger than the Hausdorff dimension.
+In the online version of the paper, he also conjectured that $\dima(T_\lambda)=2$ for all $\tfrac12 < \lambda < 1$.
 The following theorem is the first main result of the paper.

 \begin{theorem} If $T_\lambda$ is the Takagi function, then

 \end{theorem} This theorem is based on a result for a more general class of self-affine sets, Theorem \ref{thm:dimasosc}, which generalizes the results in \cite[\S 5]{BaranyKaenmakiRossi2021} and \cite[\S 5]{BaranyKaenmakiYu2021-preprint}.